segmentio/segment-docs/src/connections/delivery-overview.md

 ## How do I use Delivery Overview?
 To use Delivery Overview:

-1. Open the destination you'd like to investigate, and select **Delivery Overview** from the destination header.
+1. Open the destination you'd like to review, and select **Delivery Overview** from the destination header.
 2. On the **Delivery Overview** tab, select a time period from the time selector. <br/> ___Optional___: *Turn the toggle off if you'd like to see the quantity of events as counts instead of percentages.
 Delivery Overview shows percentages by default.*
-3. ?????
+3. Select a success or discard step to view additional context about the events that passed through that step.

-## FAQ
+## How does Delivery Overview differ from other Segment monitoring and observability products?

-### How does Delivery Overview differ from other Segment monitoring and observability products?
+With Source Debugger or Event Delivery, you can only verify that events are successfully making it to your source or destination.
+If events fail, you have to troubleshoot to see where in the pipeline your events are getting stuck.
+With Event Tester, you can verify that your event makes it from your source to your destination, but if the results aren't what you expected, you're stuck troubleshooting your entire data pipeline.

-### How do I know which of my destinations are cloud streaming destinations?
+With Delivery Overview, you can verify that your source receives your events, that any filters and tracking plans work as expected, and that events successfully make it to your destination.
+Any errors or unexpected behavior can be identified using the pipeline view.

-### How can I configure alerts?
+## How can I configure alerts?
 During the Delivery Overview beta, you can use the Event Delivery alerting features (Delivery Alerts) by selecting the **Alerts** tab in the destination header.